 The Doosra is bowled with just a subtle change to the delivery process.
 It should be hard for a batter to detect so that they will not expect the ball to turn in an opposite direction.

-Brief History of the Doosra – Meaning of the Word
+Brief History of the Doosra Ball – Meaning of the Word

 The term ‘Doosra’ comes from the Hindu and Urdu languages.
 Here, the word means second or other.
 It’s a spin bowler’s alternative so it could be called their ‘second’ or ‘other’ delivery.

 The man credited with perfecting the Doosra is former Pakistan international Saqlain Mushtaq.
-In the same way that leg spinners have a googly, Saqlain wanted a mystery ball for off spinners.
+In the same way that leg spinners have a googly, Saqlain wanted a mystery ball for off spin bowlers.

 It’s stated that Pakistan domestic cricketer Prince Aslam Khan invented the Doosra but Saqlain Mushtaq was the man to perfect it and bring it to a wider audience.